-After visiting Istana Jahar, we headed to the famous Craft Museum – a Pasalubong haven in Kelantan.
-The Handicraft Village and Craft Museum is conviniently located in the centre of Kelantan’s cultural zone.
-The village and museum features a wide range of Kelantan handicraft and this place is now increasingly becoming one of the most sought after tourist stops in Kelantan.
+Kelantan, Malaysia — After visiting Istana Jahar, we headed to the famous Craft Museum – a Pasalubong haven in Kelantan.
+The Handicraft Village and Craft Museum is conveniently located in the center of Kelantan’s cultural zone.
+The village and museum feature a wide range of Kelantan handicraft and this place is now increasingly becoming one of the most sought after tourist stops in Kelantan.

-The whole complex has handicraft village followed by craft museum, craft shops and a tourism information office.
+The whole complex has handicraft villages followed by craft museums, craft shops, and a tourist information office.
 The craft shops offer a range of crafts for visitors to purchase from.
-From baskets, to paintings, to Batik and other pasalubong items that are all locally hand crafted.
+From baskets to paintings, to Batik and other pasalubong items that are all locally handcrafted.
 Any details or queries regarding the museum can be obtained from the tourism office located within the village.
 Both the Handicraft Village and Craft Museum are located alongside Jalan Hilir Kota and Jalan Sultan.

 The museum provides visitors with a view of the famous Kelantan’s Craftsmanship.
 The Handicraft village located next to the museum provides users with an opportunity to have a hands-on experience on how these handicrafts are made.

-Some of the traditional demonstrations being held in the Handicraft Village and Craft Museum in Kelantan include that of traditional embroidery, songket weaving, batik printing, silversmithing and matting.
-Other works includes silver works and wood carving.
+Some of the traditional demonstrations being held in the Handicraft Village and Craft Museum in Kelantan include that of traditional embroidery, songket weaving, batik printing, silversmithing, and matting.
+Other works include silver works and wood carving.
 All these works are carried out by skilled artisans.
-Some of the products are also available for sales and purchase at the centre.
+Some of the products are also available for sales and purchase at the center.

 Visitors can have some of the famous Kelantan dishes from this restaurant to refresh themselves.
 The whole museum is made up of traditional architecture with wooden structures.
-The museum is completely surrounded with greenery allowing visitors to experience the beauty of nature and cool breeze blowing across the museum.
+The museum is completely surrounded by greenery allowing visitors to experience the beauty of nature and a cool breeze blowing across the museum.

 The Handicraft Village usually conducts live demonstrations and shows of the handicrafts in the courtyard.
 Songket weaving is a hand-woven fabric weaving that is made up of either silk or cotton fabric.
 It is intricately patterned and is one of the traditional forms of dresses in Malaysia.
 Embroidery is also seen being weaved by skilled people in various patterns and designs for enhancing the overall look of the traditional outfit.